 Mars is a barren wasteland, but while it may not seem like much is happening from up afar, make no mistake – things are pretty extreme on the Martian surface.
 Lemmon says that Martian weather, even at the planet’s “tropical” sites visited by the rovers, is dominated by dusty skies, intense storm seasons when Mars is close to the sun and harsh temperatures during the time of the Martian year when it is the farthest from the sun.
 Nighttime temperatures can frequently reach minus 90 degrees Celsius (-130 Fahrenheit) and reduced solar power in winter restricted the operation of the twin rovers.

-Unlike the husky Curiosity rover which is powered by a radioisotope thermoelectric generator (nuclear power), Curiosity and Spirit only had solar panels and batteries to power them.
+Unlike the husky Curiosity rover which is powered by a radioisotope thermoelectric generator (nuclear power), Opportunity and Spirit only had solar panels and batteries to power them.
 As dust gathered on the solar panels during storms, this caused the rovers to enter standby over whole seasons at a time.

 Dust levels on the panels are checked every sol at 11 a.m., and “when we do, we can see the seasonal pattern of the sun’s motion, which is called an analemma.
 An analemma on Earth shows the Earth’s axial tilt, which gives us our four seasons.
 On Earth, an analemma looks like a figure 8, but on Mars, it looks like a teardrop,” says Lemmon.